muadh-hudji/OccupationOfPalestine/README.md

 Beginner user experience:
 - The user will at the first time know what the site is about and what information are provided on this website.
 - The user want to know how to navigate to reach the information, and will easly find out that the navigation menu is available on all pages
-- The user will gain information by breif text content and images which speaks directly to thier emotions and deliver a powerful message
+- The user will gain information by breif text content and the images.

 Familiar user experience:
 - The user feels familiar with the website and can easly reach the information by navigation menu.